davisking/dlib-models/README.md

   The exact program that produced the model file can be found [here](https://github.com/davisking/dlib/blob/master/tools/archive/train_face_5point_model.cpp).

+  This model is designed to work well with dlib's HOG face detector and the CNN face detector (the one in mmod_human_face_detector.dat).

 * shape_predictor_68_face_landmarks.dat.bz2

   This is trained on the ibug 300-W dataset (https://ibug.doc.ic.ac.uk/resources/facial-point-annotations/)